Germinating the seeds

 bit of your soil mix around the surface.

 Add water until the soil is evenly moist, but not soggy.
 Until the seeds sprout, ensure that the soil surface never dries out.
 An easy way to maintain high humidity by enclosing the pots in a plastic container or bag.
 Leave it open a crack to let in fresh air.
 Once or twice a day, you may need to drip a few drops of water on the surface to keep it moist.

-The ideal temperature for germination is between 65 to 76 degrees F (18-23°C).
+The ideal temperature for germination is between 65 and 77 degrees F (18-25°C).
 A little cooler at night is ok.
-Avoid letting them get above 80° F (27°C).
+Avoid letting them get above 80° F (27°C) for long periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of

 light.
 Protect from direct sun.

 Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
 After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.